 - If you haven't already done so, install kubectl (see the kubectl documentation).

 - If you haven't already done so, follow the steps to download the cluster's kubeconfig configuration file and set the KUBECONFIG environment variable to point to the file.
+Note that you must download your own kubeconfig file.
+You cannot access a cluster using a kubeconfig file that a different user downloaded.
 See Downloading a kubeconfig File to Enable Cluster Access.

 In a terminal window, enter